Ax-Time/smbud-project/readme.md

-# How to run Database Neo4js
+# How to run neo4j database

 ### Requirements
  - Make